SplatOverflow: Asynchronous Hardware Troubleshooting

 Demonstrative Examples

-We demonstrate SplatOverflow with a variety of hardware examples, including a pick-and-place machine, a 3D printer, and an open-source e-reader.
+We demonstrate SplatOverflow with a variety of hardware examples, including a pick-and-place machine (the LumenPnP v3 by Opulo), a 3D printer (the Prusa MK3S+ by Prusa Research), and an open-source e-reader (The Open Book by Oddly Specific Objects).

 Source Code & Documentation